This article was originally published on the Atlassian Community.

 Note: This line of code returns the (already capitalized) value from the Jira side using a slightly different syntax.

-After that, go to the Jira issue and change the Jira Mood to a different value (say “happy”).
+After that, go to the Jira work item and change the Jira Mood to a different value (say “happy”).

 On the Zendesk side, this status will appear as a tag, and the value in the Mood custom field will change to correspond with what you have on the Jira side.